Skip to content

 Is the email version of the alert ever real?

 Yes, but only when the in-app banner shows the same alert.
 If the email is the only place you see it, treat the email as a phishing test.
-Meta sends genuine security mail from security@mail.instagram.com, which is the only domain we’ve ever seen for genuine security mail in our testing across two years of monitoring.
+Meta sends genuine security mail from security@mail.instagram.com, which is the only domain it uses for legitimate security notifications.